Cross Axle Stay Adjustment

 The purpose of the cross-axle stays is to triangulate the cross-axle beams into a rigid structure, and thus prevent flexing during bump and rebound.
 The cross-axle stays are adjusted so that they are always in tension.
 Too little tension and the front will sag.
 Too much tension may snap the stay.
 Tension in the cross-axle stays should be adjusted before having the front end aligned, and checked after alignment.

-1. Place the car on jack stands as shown.
+1. Place the car on jackstands.
 The weight of the car should be supported by the two inner stands.
-The outer stands could be distance measuring blocks.

 2. Jack on the outer end of one side SLOWLY.
 The cross-axle should lift simultaneously from both the inner and outer stands (see sketch).